Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Fundamentals

-If the equivocation rate $R_e$ is arbitrarily close to the information rate $R$, then $R$ is the \emph{secrecy capacity}\footnote{Strictly speaking, Wyner's definition of ``perfect secrecy" as the scenario in which the block-length-normalized mutual information at the eavesdropper vanishes in the limit of long block lengths was weaker than the one proposed by Shannon [cf. (\ref{eq:Shannon_perfsecrecy})], which requires that the mutual information be zero regardless of the block length.} of the wiretap channel.
-He constructed a randomized coding scheme which sought to hide the information stream in the additional noise impairing the wiretapper by mapping each message to many codewords according to an appropriate probability distribution.
+Under the assumption that the source-wiretapper link is a probabilistically degraded version of the main channel \cite{HellmanMarch77}, Wyner sought to maximize the transmission rate $R$ in the main channel while making negligible the amount of information leaked to the wiretapper.
+More specifically, the transmitter has a single message $W$, which is uniformly distributed over $\{1,..., 2^{nR}\}$, where $R$ is the \emph{rate} of communication and $n$ is the block length of communication.
+The goal of the transmitter is to deliver $W$ reliably to the legitimate receiver while keeping it secure from the eavesdropper.
+In the classical work of \cite{Wyner75}, for every $\epsilon>0$ it is required that

+for sufficiently large $n$, where $R_e$ represents the uncertainty of message $W$ or the \emph{equivocation} at the eavesdropper \cite{RuohISIT2011}.
+The \emph{capacity-equivocation} region is then the set of rate-equivocation pairs $(R\,,\,R_e)$ that can be achieved by any coding scheme.

+It is noted that $R-R_e = \frac{1}{n}\, I(W;Z^n)$ represents the information that is leaked to the eavesdropper.
+Thus, when the equivocation rate $R_e$ is arbitrarily close to the information rate $R$, message $W$ is asymptotically \emph{perfectly} secure from the eavesdropper, i.e., \cite{RuohISIT2011}

+Under the asymptotic perfect secrecy constraint (\ref{perfectCs}), the maximum rate of communication $R$ is called the \emph{secrecy capacity} of the wiretap channel.
+Also, it should be clear that the capacity of the direct link, without secrecy constraints, is the maximum rate $R$ in the capacity-equivocation region regardless of the value of $R_e$ and the secrecy constraint (\ref{eq:EquivocationRate}).
 This way, one induces maximal equivocation at the wiretapper, and Wyner was able to show that secure communication was possible \emph{without} the use of a secret key.
+Strictly speaking, Wyner's definition of ``perfect secrecy" as the scenario in which the block-length-normalized mutual information at the eavesdropper vanishes in the limit of long block lengths was weaker than that proposed by Shannon [cf. \eqref{eq:Shannon_perfsecrecy}], which requires that the mutual information be zero regardless of the block length and is also known as strong secrecy \cite{Csizar96}.

+More recently, the study of secrecy in fading channels has led to the use of outage probability performance metrics.
+Outage metrics for physical layer security are defined analogously to the conventional rate outage metrics, for e.g., the secrecy outage probability is the likelihood that the instantaneous secrecy rate $R_s$ is below a pre-defined threshold $\varepsilon$ for a particular fading distribution \cite{Barros06}:

+Furthermore, security approaches based on signal processing methods often make use of more traditional performance metrics by designing transmission schemes that restrict the bit error rate (BER) or signal-to-interference-plus-noise ratio (SINR) at eavesdroppers to pre-defined thresholds.
+Note that constraining the BER or SINR at eavesdroppers does not satisfy either weak or strong secrecy requirements, but can often simplify system design.